kacperkos/Crypto-Index-2019/README.md

 >
 > <img src="app.png" alt="Crypto-Index app view" />
 >
-> **Attention**: tool was designed to use PLN as major currency and USD as auxiliary.
+> **Warning**: tool was designed to use PLN as major currency and USD as auxiliary.
 Of course ROI's will be calculated properly for any currency, however GUI has sense only for PLN and USD.
 >
 > **Warning**: you won't be able to remotely manage your cryptocurrency exchanges' accounts with this tool.